Home » Octopus Tracker Tariff Prices

 With the Octopus tracker tariff, you know exactly what you are paying for each day.
 There’s a breakdown of the unit price and you know it reflects the current wholesale price in the UK.

-If you decide to switch to the Octopus tariff tariff I would strongly suggest you keep an eye on the price you pay each day.
+If you decide to switch to the Octopus tariff, I strongly suggest you keep an eye on the price you pay each day.
+It is more of a gamble than it was a year ago.
+However, the lower Octopus Tracker tariff is helpful.

 The Flexible tariff isn’t as responsive to wholesale energy prices as the Octopus Tracker tariff.

-If you are on a standard tariff, such as the Octopus Flexible tariff, the amount you pay went down on 1st April 2024.Β The price of your energy will remain the same until the new Energy Price Cap in July 2024.
-If it gets a conflict arises or there is a restriction on supply your price will remain unchanged until the 1st of July.
-If you are on the Octopus Tracker tariff you will feel these changes almost instantly.
-However, if prices fall further as predicted you feel this much quicker too.Β
+If you are on a standard tariff, such as the Octopus Flexible tariff, the amount you pay will most likely go up on the 1st of April, 2025.
+The price of your energy will then remain the same until the new Energy Price Cap in July 2025.

 You can monitor both gas and electricity wholesale prices on this website.
 You can also take it a step further and see how wholesale prices change by the hour on this site BUT there’s no need unless you are interested in the wholesale energy market.
 I will explain more below.